Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Dumbledore was right about that much.

 ‘So you can’t even use magic for the summer.’
 Salazar threw his hands up in the air, hurling his serpent to the floor.
 ‘This is why I wanted the school to take on muggle-born students full time, they get left behind and cut out of the world they rightfully should be part of by their own families.’
-The painting’s wand fountained silver sparks.
+Salazar’s wand fountained silver sparks.
 ‘But oh no, Godric the Righteous couldn’t separate families.
 That wasn’t right.
 Much better to let them go home and be burnt or ostracised.’

 ‘Like Tom.’
 A brief flash of brown tiles passed before Harry’s eyes.